OpenTails/tail_app/README.md

 flutter build ipa --debug --no-codesign
 ```
 > [!TIP]
 > MacOS may display multiple permission prompts such as File Access, KeyChain Access, Device Access (iphone) & Controlling XCode.
-Accept them for the build to complete
+Accept them for the build to complete.
+These only need to be accepted once

 > [!TIP]
 > If you receive an error that IOS is not installed in XCode during build.